Gromov-Witten theory of target curves and the tautological ring: Balanced classes

-Let $\sigma: I \to J$ be a bijection, which we can, using the orders on $I$ and $J$, also interpret as a permutation of $I$.
+Let $\sigma\colon I \to J$ be a bijection, which we can, using the orders on $I$ and $J$, also interpret as a permutation of $I$.
 Let $P_\sigma$ be the set partition of $K_v$ with first part $\{1, \sigma(1)\} \cup W$ and pairs $\{i, \sigma(i)\}$ as the other parts.

 Consider the relations $V(M, P_\sigma, \mathbf l_{f[s], l[t]})$ for varying $\sigma$.
-By the induction hypothesis we only need to care about the terms from the K\"unneth decomposition with exactly $|I| + |J|$ odd insertions.
-After expanding the product there are $2 \cdot \binom{v + 2}{2} \cdot 2^{|I| - 1}$ terms of this kind.
-If we consider the odd part of the K\"unneth decomposition corresponding to the part $\{1, \sigma(1)\} \cup W$ of $P$ in more detail, we see that depending on the $s$, $t$ and $\sigma(1)$ still different kinds of terms might occur.
-We only care about the terms such that the least possible amount of point classes $\omega$ is distributed to the special elements of $K_v$ with respect to $(s, t)$ since all possible other terms are of the form \eqref{eq:genpt} for
+By the induction hypothesis, we only need to consider the terms from the Künneth decomposition with exactly $|I| + |J|$ odd insertions.
+After expanding the product, there are $2 \cdot \binom{v + 2}{2} \cdot 2^{|I| - 1}$ terms of this kind.
+If we consider the odd part of the Künneth decomposition corresponding to the part $\{1, \sigma(1)\} \cup W$ of $P$ in more detail, we see that depending on the $s$, $t$ and $\sigma(1)$ still different kinds of terms might occur.
+We only need to take into account the terms with the least possible amount of point classes $\omega$ distributed to the special elements of $K_v$ with respect to $(s, t)$ since all possible other terms are of the form \eqref{eq:genpt} for

 The remaining terms occur still with a combinatorial multiplicity $C_\sigma$ depending on the number of special elements in $\{1, \sigma(1)\}$.
 These multiplicities are

 The last case can only occur if $s = 0$.